> Frequently Asked Questions

 Yes.
 Developers can customize the localization tone and style to better match their brand voice.
 You can also provide custom prompts to guide our AI engine for more accurate, on-brand results.

 We offer flexible subscription plans starting at $15/month, designed to suit projects of all sizes—from indie apps to enterprise-level solutions.
+Run the numbers with our app localization price calculator to see how your app localization cost changes by strings, languages, and release cadence.

 Translation converts text from one language to another, while localization adapts content to cultural, regional, and contextual nuances.
 String Catalog focuses on localization to make your app more relevant and engaging in each market.